molily/molily.de/_posts/2017-11-25-robust-javascript.md

 For JavaScript, it’s all or nothing.
 To execute the JavaScript, the full script needs to be transmitted.

 JavaScript authors can do little against connectivity loss.
-But they can prepare for the case by shipping less and smaller scripts, and by making JavaScript optional at least for key content and key pages.
+But they can prepare for the case by shipping less and smaller scripts, and by making JavaScript optional for key content.

-One way to improve the loading performance of scripts is to host JavaScript on content delivery networks (CDN).
+One way to improve the loading performance of scripts is to host JavaScript on <dfn>content delivery networks</dfn> (CDN).
 These are arrays of well-connected servers distributed around the globe optimized for caching and serving static assets like CSS, JavaScript and media files.
-When the browser requests an asset, the request is automatically routed to the nearest CDN server.
+When the browser requests an asset, the request is automatically routed to the nearest <abbr title="content delivery networks">CDN</abbr> server.

 For example, if a user in Indonesia visits a site hosted in Europe, the network latency slows down the transfer.
-With a CDN server in Indonesia, the assets can be served more quickly, lowering the risk of connection interruption.
+With a <abbr title="content delivery networks">CDN</abbr> server in Indonesia, the assets can be served more quickly, lowering the risk of connection interruption.

 Apart from network connectivity problems, an HTTP request for a script can fail for other obvious reasons: 404 Not found, 500 Server error, etc. This seems trivial but these types of errors are probable the most common.
 Monitor the server log frequently to catch these errors.
 Use tools to find broken links and check the output of web crawlers like the [Google search robot](https://www.google.com/webmasters/tools/home?hl=en).

-### Parser errors
+### Parsing errors

-The <dfn>parser</dfn> is that part of the browser’s JavaScript engine that reads the JavaScript source code sequentially to build an in-memory representation of the script’s syntax.
+The <dfn>parser</dfn> is the part of the browser’s JavaScript engine that reads the JavaScript source code sequentially to build an in-memory representation of the script’s syntax.
 While the JavaScript code is just a gibberish stream of characters, the engine needs to transform it into a usable data structure in order to execute it later.

 What is syntax again?
 It’s the set of rules in a language that allow us to form a meaningful and correct sentence.

-If a linguist reads “The dog wags its tail”, they involuntarily start to dissect the sentence, breaking it up into pieces and their relation.
+For example, if you read the sentence “The dog wags its tail”, you may think of a friendly Golden Retriever.
+A linguist does the same, but involuntarily starts to dissect the sentence, breaking it up into pieces and their relation.

-For example: The sentence is made of a noun phrase and a verb phrase.
+The sentence is made of a noun phrase and a verb phrase.
 The noun phrase, “the dog”, consists of a determiner and a noun.
 The verb phrase, “wags its tail”, consists of verb and a noun phrase again.
 The verb, “wags”, has the third person singular present form.
 And so on.

 For JavaScript, it’s quite similar, yet less familiar since it’s a not a natural language, but an artificial computer language.
-If you write `window.alert('Hello World!');`, the parser generates an Abstract Syntax Tree (AST) that may look like this:
+If you write `window.alert('Hello World!');`, the parser generates an <dfn>Abstract Syntax Tree</dfn> (AST) that may look like this:

 <pre>
 <strong>Program</strong>